cdapio/hydrator-plugins/core-plugins/docs/Excel-batchsource.md

 **memoryTableName:** KeyValue table name to keep the track of processed files.
 This can be a new table or existing one.
 (Macro-enabled)

 **reprocess:** Specify whether the files mentioned in the memory table should be reprocessed or not.
-(Macro-enabled)

-**sheet:** Specifies whether sheet has to be processed by sheet name or sheet no. (Macro-enabled)
+**sheet:** Specifies whether sheet has to be processed by sheet name or sheet no.

 **sheetValue:** Specifies the value corresponding to 'sheet' input.
 Value can be either actual sheet name or sheet no.